 A business name is the name or title under which a person or company conducts business.

-You need to register a business name if you conduct business under a name other than your own personal name, or if you operate a company that conducts business using a name that is different to the registered company name.
+- you operate a company that conducts business using a different name to the registered company name.